alexsteinerde/docker-client-swift/README.md

   let image = try await docker.images.pull(byIdentifier: "my-private-image:latest", credentials: registryAuth)
   ```
   > NOTE: `RegistryAuth` also accepts a `serverAddress` parameter in order to use a custom registry.

+  > Creating images from a remote URL or from the standard input is currently not supported.
 </details>

 <details>